 But for those who are from outside the European Union, there are two possibilities:

-- But what happens for the company employees?
+- But what happens to the company employees?
 Then the highly-qualified work permit is the go-to option, designed for individuals with higher and technical education who work for a company.

 These two residence permits were created under the Entrepreneur’s Law, an immigration law that aims to attract talent and innovation to the country, further helping Spain (and hence Barcelona) become the paradise for startups in Europe.

-And if you have any legal doubt, our lawyers are at your complete disposal!
-Ask us anything and get an instant answer:
+And if you have any legal doubts, our lawyers are at your complete disposal!